Endracion/mdadm-same-drive-raid-mount-windows/README.md

 **Preface**: Why even write this guide?

 Simple really, I wanted to extract more performance out of the dual actuator hard drive I got, but unlike its SAS counterpart, the Exos Mach 2 SATA does not expose 2 LUNs to the system, it appears as a single drive; bummer.
 In reality, you can split the drive in half and get the same performance out of each side, in parellel, which means raiding them should increase performance.
-But raid as it normally stands requires disks, not partitions, so I had to look into alternative solutions, and finally stumbled upon and successfully tested mdadm coupled with WinMD: https://github.com/maharmstone/winmd
+But raid as it normally stands requires disks, not partitions, so I had to look into alternative solutions, and finally stumbled upon and successfully tested mdadm coupled with [WinMD](https://github.com/maharmstone/winmd).

-I would also suggest surface testing your drive before starting on this adventure, because you don't want to wake up to data loss after setting this up - and you are only one responsible for your data and actions, I can't be held liable for anything, do this at your own risk.
+**Note**: I would highly suggest surface testing your drive before starting on this adventure, because you don't want to wake up to data loss after setting this up - and you are only one responsible for your data and actions, I can't be held liable for anything, do this at your own risk.

 Here's are the before and after Crystal Disk Mark tests: